ZigaForm version 5.5.1

 How to Make an Online Payment:

-• make payments at www.qcsinfo.org/payments
+• make payments at www.qcsinfo.org/payment

 • first-time applicants: type “NEW” along with your business name in the “Invoice Number(s)” field on our online payment webpage.